 The Company has made the accounting policy election to exclude accrued interest receivable on held-to-maturity securities from the estimate of credit losses.
-Accrued interest receivable associated with held-to-maturity securities totaling \$37,000 and \$39,000, at June 30, 2023 September 30, 2023 and December 31, 2022, respectively, was reported in accrued interest receivable on the consolidated balance sheets, sheets.
+Accrued interest receivable associated with held-to-maturity securities totaling \$37,000 \$35,000 and \$39,000, \$36,000, at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively, was reported in accrued interest receivable on the consolidated balance sheets.
 The Company elected not to measure an allowance for credit losses on accrued interest receivable, as an allowance on possible uncollectible accrued interest is not warranted.